nordeim/LimeAura-Productivity-Suite/docs/prompts.md

 ---

 Awesome job on your meticulous review, analysis and planning!
 Please meticulously plan and then create an awesome `README.md` for the GitHub repo to host your improved project.
 Please make the `README.md` informative and useful, with enough details to educate, inform and attract new contributors to the project.
 This is an important and critical task, so please think carefully and thoroughly to re-imagine the document's structure, layout and content first before you create an implementation plan for it.

+---

+awesome meticulous job so far! please meticulously plan and then create a complete database schema SQL script which will serve as a complete representation the PostgreSQL v16 based database.
+The complete SQL script should be self sufficient to initialize my local dev database to support the envisioned codebase.